Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-firethief/chapter-3.md

 "What?"

 "I don't care.
 Whatever.
 Life is unfair anyway," he mumbled.
-His leathery skin was almost entirely exposed, his fancy clothes now worn by a trash-exploring racoon.
+His leathery skin was almost entirely exposed, his fancy clothes now worn by a trash-exploring raccoon.

 Ollimo looked at his father.
 He didn't know what to make of it either.
 Their truck kept rolling downhill all the same.